 How "green" are you?
 Sustainability-themed visits to the Garden integrate an interpretive tour that illustrates the importance of waste minimization, energy, energy efficiency and conservation, and resource conservation.
 Students will discover simple things they can do to use resources more efficiently and live more sustainably.
 Tours can be customized to focus on the specific topics relevant to teachers and students.
-Cost: varies, call for more information; length of program: 90 minutes
+Cost: \$90; length of program: 60-90 minutes; each tour accommodates up to 30 students; multiple tours can be booked to accommodate larger groups for additional fees.

-Personalized Sustainability Experience
+Personalized Sustainability Experience Grades K-12; September-December and

-Grades: K-12, September-December and February-May
+February-May

 Schedule a special hands-on, interactive class with the EarthWays Center to dive deeper into green living topics such as waste, energy efficiency and conservation, stormwater management, and more.
 EarthWays Center offers these unique personalized presentations to meet the goals of your specific field trip experience.
 Each 60-minute class features a hands-on activity or experiment to get students thinking, learning, and exploring green.
 Activities are designed to be grade-level appropriate and vary for each class offering.
-Sessions serve up to 30 students. \$100 (ZMD schools receive a 50 percent discount).
-E-mail earthways.edu@mobot.org or call (314) 577-0281 to discuss options and pricing.
+Sessions serve up to 30 students. \$180 (ZMD schools receive a 50 percent discount).
+Email earthways.edu@mobot.org or call (314) 577-0281 to discuss options and pricing.

-at the Butterfly House
+Programs for Students at the Sophia M. Sachs Butterfly House

-The Sophia M. Sachs Butterfly House offers unique, inquiry-based experiences for students that align with Missouri Science Standards.
+The Sophia M. Sachs Butterfly House offers unique, inquiry-based experiences for students that align with Missouri and Illinois Science standards.
 We use living animals and real specimens, and each class includes an unforgettable trip through our tropical conservatory of living butterflies.
 We encourage teachers to book as early as possible, given limited capacity on high-demand dates.
-Teachers and paraprofessionals are admitted free to all programs.
+Teachers and paraprofessionals are admitted free to all programs, chaperones pay regular adult cost for the selected program.